-Oral Medicine and Therapy.
-Lecture directed toward the presentation and discussion of oral diseases and oral manifestations of systemic disease.
+OHS 571 Clinical Epidemiology and Study Design in Dentistry.
+The goal of this course is to provide you with a set of tools that will allow you to determine discussion of oral diseases and oral manifestations of systemic disease.
 Primarily the clinical manifestations' relationship to generalized disease processes and patient management with in-depth discussions of therapy.